Engineering-Research-and-Development/fiware-orion-pyspark-connector/docs/step-by-step.md

     - using *forEachRDD* is used as RDD sink (since pyspark is lazy, all operations are performed only when a sink operation is performed)
     - using *forEachPartition* allow to set up connector parameters only once, then it iterates on incoming RDDs
     - *forEachPartition* needs a callback function that uses an iterator as argument
+  - Spark driver sinks the data flux, mapping to worker an output function
   - Connector sends a POST/PATCH/PUT request to orion
   - Connector shows Orion response